I am a dude.

 Oh wait.
 I definitely cried when Joe Carter hit the game winning homerun against the Phillies in the ’93 World Series.
 But I was eight, so I don’t think that should count.

 Okay, and maybe there was one girl who I cried about one time.
 But she was my first love and we were cruelly torn away from each other and blah blah blah.
-I’m sure the Indie Chicks aren’t interested in that boring story.
+I’m sure the Loveawake aren’t interested in that boring story.

 Other than that, though, I haven’t cried at all.